Lidarr keeps that Album set full, but what about all those singles you want? Well, this will help you grab them and stuff them into Navidrome :)

 Playlist Import (Spotify, Amazon Music, Tidal)

-MusicGrabber can import tracks from Spotify, Amazon Music, and Tidal playlists.
+MusicGrabber can import tracks from Spotify, Apple Music, Amazon Music, and Tidal playlists.
 Paste a supported URL in the Bulk Import tab to fetch the track list, then import them via YouTube/Monochrome/SoundCloud.

 How it works by source: